lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

 items to values, and DOM will be reused against potentially different items.

 See [Repeating templates with the repeat directive](writing-templates#repeating-templates-with-the-repeat-directive) for a discussion of when to use `repeat` and when to use standard JavaScript flow control.

 ## styleMap

 `style=${styleMap(styles)}`

-Location: attribute bindings (must be the only binding in the `style` attribute)
+Location: attribute expressions (must be the only expression in the `style` attribute)

 The `styleMap` directive sets styles on an element based on an object, where each key in the object is treated as a style property, and the value is treated as the value for that property.
 For example: